SJSU272Spring2019/Project-Group-6/README.md

-test This repo is for SJSU CMPE272 projects.
+This repo is for SJSU CMPE272 projects.